» About Us

 In 1985, the Chicago Coalition for the Homeless estimated that 25,000 people would be homeless in Chicago.
 A group of concerned neighbors in the Lincoln Park area of Chicago got together to discuss a way to help homeless people in their community.

-To establish the Lincoln Park Community Shelter, a partnership was formed with four neighboring churches: the Church of Our Saviour Episcopal Church, Lincoln Park Presbyterian Church, St. Clement Catholic Church, and St. Pauls United Church of Christ.
+A partnership was formed with four neighboring churches: the Church of Our Saviour Episcopal Church, Lincoln Park Presbyterian Church, St. Clement Catholic Church, and St. Pauls United Church of Christ.
 On February 12, 1985, the Lincoln Park Community Shelter opened its doors to a handful of homeless neighbors.
 The LPCS is not religiously affiliated, and is completely privately funded.
 Operating on a modest budget, we rely largely on the support of volunteers.
-Truly a community-based organization, the LPCS has always been operated by an annual pool of more than 1,500 volunteers who serve as meal providers and overnight supervisors.
+Truly a community-based organization, the LPCS has always been operated by the pool of more than 1,500 volunteers each year who serve as meal providers and overnight supervisors.

-Since its inception, the LPCS has grown in many ways.
+Since its inception, LPCS has grown in many ways.
 The churches continued to provide not only sleeping facilities, but kitchen facilities, showers, storage rooms, laundry areas, and offices as a meal program was added, capacity increased to 40 beds, and social services were offered to help guests return to self-sufficiency.
-In October 1996 a comprehensive social service program (On Track Program) was developed to address barriers to housing and to work with individuals to overcome these obstacles.
+In October 1996, a comprehensive social service program (On Track Program) was developed and implemented to address barriers to housing and to work with individuals to overcome these obstacles.

-In 2004, the LPCS began a capital campaign to renovate one of its program sites, the basement of the Lincoln Park Presbyterian Church.
-To read more about the campaign and renovation, click here.
+In 2004, LPCS began a capital campaign to renovate one of its program sites, the basement of the Lincoln Park Presbyterian Church.
 Construction began in October 2006, and the newly renovated facility opened in June 2007, offering 24-hour services for the first time, and much improved living and program space for 35 guests, including separate quarters for up to 11 women.